Checkmate (comics): Brightest Day

 At the start of the Brightest Day crossover, Maxwell Lord returns from the dead and uses his mental abilities to erase all memories of his existence from everyone on the planet, save for several former members of the Justice League International.
 Following this, Lord discredits Fire (who is one of the heroes who still remembers him) by forcing everyone at Checkmate to believe that she has failed a psychological evaluation and has begun to show signs of mental instability.
 Fire is subsequently dismissed from Checkmate by Taleb Beni Khalid.
 The members of the new Justice League International eventually infiltrate Checkmate headquarters by disguising themselves in stolen Rocket Red suits, but the mission goes awry and they are forced to flee before they can capture Lord.
 Max eventually tells Blue Beetle that one of the major goals of his plot was to have the Justice League International discredit Checkmate by making them look incompetent, causing the United Nations to pull their funding and fire Khalid and most of the other senior Checkmate higher-ups, leaving Max the opportunity to regain control of the organization.

-At the very end of the series, Lord is still shown to be in control of Checkmate.
+At the end of the series, Lord is still shown to be in control of Checkmate.
 He then releases a video onto the internet where he blames the rogue superhero Magog for an accident in Chicago that resulted in the deaths of a thousand civilians, and vows to use Checkmate's resources to keep an eye on similar superheroes and prevent future metahuman catastrophes.

 Checkmate (vol. 3)

 As part of "Infinite Frontier", a new series was launched written by Brian Michael Bendis and artist Alex Maleev.
-Its members are Green Arrow, The King, Lois Lane, the Manhunter (Kate Spencer), Mister Bones, The Question, Steve Trevor, and Talia al Ghul.
+Its members are Green Arrow, The King, Lois Lane, Manhunter (Kate Spencer), Mister Bones, the Question, Steve Trevor, and Talia al Ghul.